- car maintenance

 Jason Unrau

-If you’re anything like me, your car is your pride and joy.
-You’ve invested your hard-earned money into it, so you like to take care of it in the hope that you’ll enjoy years of service from it, as well as maintaining its resale value.
+If you're like me, your car is your pride and joy.
+You've poured your hard-earned money into it, so you take care of it, hoping to enjoy years of reliable service and maintain its resale value.
+However, sometimes Mother Nature intervenes, and your car's paint job falls victim to elements like tree sap and bird droppings.

 That’s why it’s important to deal with bird poo or sap on your car as quickly as possible, and here’s how.